crackedsnowboard/code-refactor/README.md

 Changed HTML div to header, main, aside, and footer to give code a more logical flow

 ### Ensure HTML Elements follow a logical structure
-Indented code base to provide structure
+Indented code base to provide structure and cleaned up some loose closing tags

 ### Provide alt attributes for image elements
 Provided description for images to improve accessibility